vanderkamp/enlighten2/README.md

 Enlighten2
 ============

+**IMPORTANT: This repository contains the source code of the enlighten2 python package and the docker image, NOT the PyMOL plugin.
+The source code for the enlighten2 PyMOL plugin can be found [here](https://github.com/vanderkamp/enlighten2-pymol).**

 Protocols and tools to run (automated) atomistic simulations of enzyme-ligand systems.

-To acknowledge the use of the Enlighten2 plugin and/or protocols, please refer to this website.
-(There is no publication to cite yet, please check back later.)

 Aimed at: